Chasmiccoder/Gesture-Control/README.md

     virtualenv venv

-Activate the created virtual environment
+Activate the created virtual environment (use one of the two commands)

     .\venv\Scripts\activate.bat
+    .\venv\Scripts\activate.ps1

 Install the required packages